alandefreitas/futures/docs/motivation.md

     B.wait();
     ```

-### Lazy Continuations
+#### Eager Futures

-Lazy continuations, such as in [std::experimental::future], allow us to asynchronously register a second operation and
+_Eager_ futures with _eager_ continuation chaining, such as in [std::experimental::future], allow us to **asynchronously**
+register a second operation and pass data to it.
+The first task **might already be running** eagerly.

+- The continuation is attached after the first task is scheduled
-pass data to it.
-So in the above example, the continuation is scheduled as soon as, but not before, the first task is
+- The continuation is scheduled as soon as, but not before, the first task is ready

-ready without consuming any polling threads.
+The process does not consume any polling threads.
 The continuation can also have its continuations and so on.
+In this scenario, attaching a continuation has its own synchronization cost.

+#### Lazy futures

+_Lazy_ futures with _lazy_ continuation chaining store the continuation in the shared state of the
+first task **before** the task is scheduled.

+- The continuation is attached before the first task starts to execute
+- The continuation is scheduled as soon as, but not before, the first task is ready

-A lazy continuation stored in the shared state of the first task and all futures are programmed to run its internal
+As usual, all futures are programmed to run its internal continuations when they finish their
-continuations when they finish the main task.
-This avoids blocking waits and wasting threads pooling for the results of
+main task.
+This also avoids blocking waits and wasting threads pooling for the results of the
-the antecedent task.
-A continuation is scheduled and executed only when the previous task completes.
+antecedent task.
+In this scenario, attaching a continuation has no synchronization cost.

-=== "Lazy Continuations"
+=== "Continuations"

     ```cpp
     auto A = std::experimental::async([]() { return 2; });